What is a market study?

 Who decides what markets to examine?

-Market studies can be initiated at the request of Minister for Economic Development or self-initiated by the Authority.
+Market studies can be initiated at the request of Government/the States Assembly or self-initiated by the Authority.
 Sources of “problem markets” include:

 - Other areas of Authority activity, for example mergers, enforcement and complaints; and